sjdv1982/seamless/silk.md

 Works similar to the schema error buffer.
 To-be-determined on what level the undo buffer will be stored (globally?), and the atomicity.

+### wrap_scalar
+If False:
+  If a property or item is a scalar, Silk returns the naked scalar, not the Silk-wrapped scalar
+Default: False (scalars are not wrapped)

 # Validators
 Array of strings containing Python code.
 Each of them will be executed as an eval'ed function.